-The implementation, modification, amendment and revision of this Handbook are governed by the T/TT and the FTNTT CBAs.
-Revisions to the Trumbull Campus Faculty Handbook shall be developed by the FC and the Campus Dean and are subject to final approval by the Provost.
-The faculty will review and update this Handbook, as needed, but at least every three (3) years.
-Suggestions for modifications or amendments to this Handbook may be initiated at any time by the Dean or Assistant/Associate Dean or by any full-time faculty member.
-Normally, proposed modifications or amendments are subject to discussion, revision, and recommendation by the Faculty Affairs Committee, which forwards its recommendation to all full-time faculty, including the Faculty Council, and to the Dean for further discussion.
-However, all full-time faculty, including the voting members of Faculty Council, may vote on changes to this Handbook without prior review by the Faculty Affairs Committee.
-A proposed amendment, modification, or revision to this Handbook which receives support from two-thirds of the voting full-time faculty will be considered a positive recommendation to the Dean.
-Copies of the proposal shall be sent to all members at least two weeks prior to the FC meeting at which it is to be considered.
-Full-time faculty support or nonsupport of the proposal will be forwarded to the Dean.
-If the Dean supports a positive recommendation from the FC, the Dean will then send it to the Provost to consider for approval.
-In reviewing this Handbook, the Dean may request revisions before deciding to support the amendment.
-Further, the Dean may direct that the Handbook be modified, amended or revised to reflect changes in College or University policy.
+The implementation, amendment, modification, and revision of this Handbook are governed by the T/TT and the FTNTT CBAs.
+Amendments to the Trumbull Campus Faculty Handbook shall be developed by the FC and the Dean and are subject to final approval by the Provost.
+The faculty and Dean will review and update this Handbook as needed, but at least every three (3) years.
+Suggestions for amendments to this Handbook may be initiated at any time by the Dean, Assistant Dean, or any full-time faculty member.
+Normally, proposed amendments are subject to discussion, revision, and recommendation by the FAC, which forwards its recommendations to all full-time faculty, including the FC, and to the Dean for further discussion.
+However, members of FC may vote on changes to this Handbook without prior review by the FAC.
+A proposed amendment to this Handbook which receives support from two-thirds of the FC members who cast votes through the appropriate ballot will be considered a recommendation to the Dean.
+Copies of the amendment shall be sent to all members at least two weeks prior to the FC meeting at which it is to be considered.
+Faculty support of the amendment will be forwarded to the Dean.
+The Dean may request revisions before deciding to support the amendment.
+Additionally, the Dean may direct that the Handbook be amended, modified, or revised to reflect changes in College or University policy.
+The Dean will send agreed upon amendments to the Provost to be considered for approval.

-5. Other Committees:
+5. Other Committees.